1.) Cost, cheaper does not mean better. It may even, end up costing you more in the long run.

 2.)
 Learning to swim is not easy, watching Olympic swimmers, it can look simple.
 It takes hours of hard work, you need to be dedicated and practice outside of lessons too.

-It’s taken over a hundred hours of hard work, practice and support from my coach, to get where I am today.
+It’s taken hundreds hours of hard work, practice and support from my coach, to get where I am today.

 3.)
 Be prepared for both highs and lows, there will be times of elation and a real sense of achievement, but also frustration and a feeling of “getting nowhere” keep persisting.
 You will get there.